CMSO-transducing tree-like graph decompositions: Recognizability equals definability in restricted classes of graphs of small rank-width

 The \emph{rank-width of a graph $G$} is the maximum cut-rank over all rank-decompositions of $G$.
-It is known that a graph class $\mathcal{C}$ is included in the image of a \CMSO-transduction taking as inputs labeled trees if and only if the rank-width of graphs in $\mathcal{C}$ is bounded by a constant, see for instance \cite{CE09,CampbellGKKO25}.
-It is also proved in \cite{CampbellGKKO25} that, for every $k$, there are two \CMSO-transductions $\tau_k$ and $\mathsf{val}_k$ such that $\tau_k$ takes as input $\mathbb{G}\sqcup \mathbb{T}$, where $\mathbb{T}$ is a structure describing a rank-decomposition of $G$ of cut-rank at most $k$ and whose leaves are copies of vertices of $G$, and outputs a finitely labeled tree $t$ with $G$ included in $\mathsf{val}_k(t)$.
-Combining this with the following implies that \CMSO-definibility equals recognizability for the following graph classes : distance-hereditary graphs and more generally graphs whose prime graphs are bounded by a constant or have small linear clique-width or have small tree-width or belong to some families of $H$-free graphs such as the once studied in \cite{BrandstadtDLM05,Rao07}.
+It is known that a graph class $\mathcal{C}$ is included in the image of a \CMSO-transduction taking as inputs labelled trees if and only if the rank-width of graphs in $\mathcal{C}$ is bounded by a constant, see for instance \cite{CE09,CampbellGKKO25}.
+So, a graph class has bounded rank-width if and only if it has bounded clqiue-width.
+It is also proved in \cite{CampbellGKKO25} that, for every $k$, there are two \CMSO-transductions $\tau_k$ and $\mathsf{val}_k$ such that $\tau_k$ takes as input $\mathbb{G}\sqcup \mathbb{T}$, where $\mathbb{T}$ is a structure describing a rank-decomposition of $G$ of cut-rank at most $k$ and whose leaves are copies of vertices of $G$, and outputs a finitely labelled tree $t$ with $G$ included in $\mathsf{val}_k(t)$.
+Combining this with the following theorem implies that \CMSO-definibility equals recognizability for any graph class whose prime graphs, \emph{w.r.t.} split or bi-join decomposition, belong to graph classes where recognizability equals \CMSO-definability.
+This allows to extend the results in \cite{BojanczykGP21,CampbellGKKO25} as many of them do not have bounded linear clique-width, for instance distance-hereditary graphs \cite{KanteK18}.
+Other examples include (gem,co-gem)-free graphs \cite{raoThesis}, those whose prime graphs \emph{w.r.t.} split-decomposition have small size \cite{DucoffeP21a} or are subclasses of cycles or their complements \cite{raoThesis} or the extension of distance-hereditary graphs considered in \cite{CiceroneS21}, graph classes of bounded \emph{modular-(tree)width} \cite{HegerfeldK23} such as ($P_5$,diamond)-free graphs or ($P_5$,gem)-free graphs \cite{BrandstadtDLM05}.

 \begin{thm} Let $\mathcal{C}$ be a class of graphs for which there is, for every $k$, a \CMSO-transduction $\varphi_{\mathcal{C},k}$, that takes as input a graph $G$ in $\mathcal{C}$ of rank-width at most $k$ and outputs a rank-decomposition of $G$ of width at most $f(k)$, for some computable function $f$.
-Then, for every positive integer $k$ and for every class of graphs $\mathcal{D}$ whose prime graphs with respect to split decomposition (resp. bi-join decomposition) belong to $\mathcal{C}$, there is a \CMSO-transduction $\psi_{\mathcal{D},k}$ that takes as input a graph $G$ in $\mathcal{D}$ of rank-width at most $k$ and outputs a rank-decomposition of $G$ of width at most $f(k)$(resp. $f(k)+2$). \end{thm}
+Then, for every positive integer $k$, there is a \CMSO-transduction $\psi_{\mathcal{C},k}$ that takes as input a graph $G$ of rank-width at most $k$, whose prime graphs with respect to split decomposition (resp. bi-join decomposition) belong to $\mathcal{C}$, and outputs a rank-decomposition of $G$ of width at most $g(k)$, for some computable function $g$. \end{thm}